What "find a tracker" really means

 Finding a tracker can be unsettling, so move carefully.
 If you feel you may be in danger, prioritize your safety first and consider getting to a safe place and contacting local authorities.
 A tracker that is not yours can be evidence, so it is often wise to document it with photos and notes about where and when you found it before you change anything.

 You do not have to disable a device immediately, and in some situations leaving it in place while you reach safety or speak to police is the safer choice.
-If you do decide to disable a Bluetooth tag, most can be turned off by removing the battery.
+If you decide to disable an identified tag, follow the platform or manufacturer's instructions for that exact model; sealed and rechargeable designs differ.
 Local laws and your specific situation matter, so treat this as general guidance rather than legal advice.

 If the situation involves an ex-partner, ongoing harassment, or stalking, consider reaching out to a domestic violence or victim support service.
 They can help with safety planning beyond just the device itself.